 Textbooks can be prohibitively expensive for our students, especially those who rely on grants and student loans to attend.
-One 2012 study found that 60% of students have not bought a textbook because it is too expensive, and 23% routinely forego purchasing a required course textbook because of the expense.
-(Learn more.)
-College faculty around the nation are adopting OER in their courses, improving student experience and success.
+One 2012 OER study found that 60% of students have not bought a textbook because it is too expensive, and 23% routinely forego purchasing a required course textbook because of the expense.
+(Details of this OER Study PDF) College faculty around the nation are adopting OER in their courses, improving student experience and success.

 Many students rent their from the bookstore or compete with other students for access to the library's reserve copy.
 For those that do purchase textbooks, many attempt to regain their money by selling the books back to the bookstore or online after the course is over.
 OER and other low/no cost alternatives can get learning materials into students hands from day one.

 Traditionally published textbooks and educational materials are subject to copyright restrictions, which do not allow them to be modified or reused in other contexts.
 With OER, students and instructors can re-use and re-purpose the materials not just during the class, but in the future as well.

 Some content in this guide has been adapted from other OER guides including;